Make a Clock!

 You thought this day would never come, but guess what, it’s time!
 Time for your child to make a clock to help them learn to tell time, that is.
 Mastering this skill can seem hard at first, but with hands-on practice, students strengthen their understanding of how clocks work.
 Here’s a fun activity that lets kids create a clock of their own, and then see the importance of time in real-world events, like a soccer game!

 - Old frisbee, or a thick paper plate

 - Paper fasteners (available at any stationary store)

 What You Do:

 - Ask your child to place one sticker at the top of the “clock face” and one directly opposite, on the bottom.
 With the marker, have him write the number 12 on the top sticker and the number 6 on the bottom sticker.
 Now ask him to place one sticker on each side, halfway in between the top and bottom.
-He should write 3 on the right hand sticker, and 9 on the left hand one.
-Then, using your analog clock as a model, ask him to fill in the other numbers on the clock, using the stickers and his marker.
+He should write 3 on the right-hand sticker, and 9 on the left-hand sticker.
+Then, referring your analog clock as a model, ask him to fill in the other numbers on the clock using the stickers and his marker.

 - If your child is having trouble, move the hands around the clock, naming each hour as you go.
 Then give your kid a go at it.
 Not quite there yet?
 Don’t worry.
-Telling time always becomes easier with practice…and time!
+Telling time always becomes easier with practice…and time of course!